 - Ren and Stimpy's reunion at the end of "The Big Shot".

 - "Ren's Pecs" is essentially "The Big Shot" but with Ren and Stimpy's roles swapped, and it's even more of a Tear Jerker.
-Unlike the above, they don't have a real reunion.
+It all starts when Ren starts crying, wishing he had "huge pectoral muscles"note Unlike the above, they don't have a real reunion.
 The closest thing is when Stimpy serves Ren, but Ren doesn't recognize him and Stimpy is happy just to see Ren happy.

 - Their parting is both Heartwarming and very sad.
 Stimpy gives Ren a muscle shirt he'd knitted for him, which Ren is moved by.
 They share sad looks, touch each other's hands, before Stimpy lets him go.
 Just so that he doesn't change his mind and beg Ren not to leave.
 Even Ren of all people is visibly torn up about this.
 The looks he gives Stimpy before and after he walks away is sad in itself.